ibm-cloud-docs/speech-to-text/language-use.md

     {: pre}

     For more information, see [Making session-based requests](/docs/services/speech-to-text/http.html#HTTP-sessions).
--   For the HTTP asynchronous interface, use the `POST /v1/recognitions` method:
+-   For the HTTP asynchronous interface, use the `POST /v1/recognitions` method.
+The specified custom model is used for that request.

     ```bash
     curl -X POST -u {username}:{password}